Sim2Team/Optimum-Alfred-Bot/README.md

 # Optimum-Alfred-Bot

-Optimum-Alfred-Bot is a discord bot written in Node.js / Discord.js for the [Strangetown Discord Server](https://discord.gg/dqfrTaerB6).
+Optimum-Alfred-Bot is a discord bot written in Node.js / Discord.js for the [Universal-Server](https://universal-team.net/discord).

 The discord server is for fans of `The Sims 2` for the Game Boy Advance and the Nintendo DS.
 For more information, Check the [Strangetown](https://supersaiyajinstackz.github.io/strangetown) section of my website.